GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 *nohup python consumer.py configuration.ini &*

 This will run the consumer in the background and start pulling data into parquet files in a google storage bucket.

-Some important notes:
+Some important actions:

-** Change the name of the bucket to your bucket **
+#### Change the name of the bucket to your bucket
-** Change the path to your google credential key **
+#### Change the path to your google credential key
-** Initialize prior_ids/prior_ids.json file in your bucket with an empty dataset **
+#### Initialize prior_ids/prior_ids.json file in your bucket with an empty dataset

 ## 5. Run collectparquet.py